7.5 Documented Information | CONTROL OF DOCUMENTED INFORMATION

 A record on the other hand can be in a wide variety of formats.
 While standardization is almost never a bad idea, standardization within records is not as critical as standardization within our documents.
 A document when copied and filled out becomes a record.
 The requirements for records are less stringent than they are for a document.

-A record can also be as simple as a napkin drawing made over lunch period.
-Granted a napkin to be maintained as a record to be protected and secured against the unintentional change so forth.
+A record can also be as simple as a napkin drawing made over a lunch period.
+Granted, a napkin to be maintained as a record to be protected and secured against the unintentional would be difficult.
 I have personally made photo copies of a napkin drawing to be maintained in the job folder.
 Records also include any documentation received from a client.
 Some of these records come in the form of a purchase order or shipping manifest.

 Documented information of external origin determined by the organization to be necessary for the